Z6dev/poopenfarten/README.md

 # poopenfarten
 A Collection of single header libs for C written just for fun.
-I made it in blazing speeds and no safety guarantees 😉
+I made it in a hurry and no safety guarantees 😉
-Deal with it
+I named it poopenfarten (or pf for short) because my code quality is poop. (poopenfarten means poop fart in english)

 **Story:**
 I am making a game, I need simple stuff that isn't available by default in c.